coinevo/documents/docs/es/commands/README.md

 ]
 ```

-### importprivkey "qtumprivkey" ( "label" ) ( rescan )
+### importprivkey "evoprivkey" ( "label" ) ( rescan )

-Adds a WIF private key to your wallet, for example as returned by dumpprivkey or from another Qtum wallet.
+Adds a WIF private key to your wallet, for example as returned by dumpprivkey or from another Evo wallet.
 The wallet must be unlocked and requires a new wallet backup afterwards.
 The wallet will rescan for a few minutes to add any balance from the new address, and return ìnullî if successful.

 ```
 importprivkey cThA5YBGQggmpjSsBFLT1NXR18Fk16YBNd1kCVoERjbQ4d4TRMFf